hpresnall/yodeler/ROADMAP.md

 - [ ] Configure chronyd server

 ## Metrics
+- [x] Configure Prometheus client on all systems
 - [ ] Configure Prometheus server
 - [ ] Configure Grafana
 - [ ] Create / generate dashboards for all servers in a site